by Tom Allen

 Once an acquirer has prioritized the synergies it will seek to initially capture, a business case should be developed for each synergy– this should map out the purpose of the targeting a particular synergy and the expected benefits (both quantitative and qualitative).

-A business case should start with the synergy estimates identified in the preliminary analysis stage.
+A business case should start with the synergy estimates identified during M&A pipeline management as a part of the preliminary analysis stage.
 From here, synergies should be looked at in terms of their component parts – this stage builds upon earlier analysis but should go beyond financial considerations in the sense that operational factors should also be considered (i.e. how will the synergy actually be captured?).
 To measure the success of the business case, quantitative areas can be used as the metrics for performance tracking – qualitative areas can be used to gauge how the plan is actually being executed.

 Quantitative areas of a business case should include: